 The year 2024 marks the thirteenth edition of the March of Remembrance, in which we will walk the streets of Warsaw to commemorate the victims of the Great Liquidation Action in the Warsaw ghetto on its 82nd anniversary.

-The march will start on July 22 at 18:00 from the Umschlagplatz monument in Warsaw (10 Stawki St., corner of Dzika St.) and will follow a symbolic route through Stawki, Andersa, Anielewicza, Zamenhof streets, and will end at 5 Dzielna St, where an art installation will be unveiled, we will also hear a cantor’s song and fragments of the rabbis’ writings.
+The march will start on July 22 at18:00 from the Umschlagplatz monument in Warsaw (10 Stawki St., corner of Dzika St.) and will follow a symbolic route through Stawki, Andersa, Anielewicza, Zamenhof streets, and will end at 5 Dzielna St, where an art installation will be unveiled, we will also hear a cantor’s song and fragments of the rabbis’ writings.

 On 10 July 1941, soon after the Soviet forces’ withdrawal and after the German troops entered the North-East Polish town of Jedwabne, the local Polish people began to gather the Jews from the town and the surrounding area in the town square.
 The Jews were publicly humiliated, and several were killed.
 A few dozens, including the rabbi Avigdor Bialostocki, were then selected to destroy a Lenin’s monument nearby.
 The group was then led to an earlier prepared mass grave in a barn where they were murdered and buried together with the Lenin’s bust.
 The remaining several hundred Jews were led to the same barn.
 They were doused with diesel before the barn was locked and set on fire.
 The mass murder was committed by several dozens of local people with many more witnessing it.
 The German forces in town didn’t take an active part in the pogrom, but they have most likely encouraged it in the spirit of Reinhardt Heydrich’s doctrine about encouraging local populations to take part in pogroms.